Quantum Bit Threads and the Entropohedron: The entropohedron

 hence

 where in the second inequality we applied \eqref{props3}.
 Similar reasoning shows that $S'$ obeys \eqref{props4}. \end{proof}

 For the graph min cut function (see subsection \ref{sec:graphflows}), $S'$ is the min cut function obtained by converting the boundary vertices in $X\setminus X'$ into internal (i.e.\ non-boundary) vertices.
-In the quantum setting, we do not know what operation or channel (if any) acting on the state on the parties $X$ with entropies $S$ gives the state on the parties $X'$ with entropies $S'$.
+This shows that partial minimization maps the holographic entropy cone (defined in that subsection) to itself.
+In the quantum setting, we do not know what kind of operation, if any, acting on the state on the parties $X$ with entropies $S$ gives the state on the parties $X'$ with entropies $S'$.\footnote{An interesting question in this context is whether partial minimization preserves the constrained inequalities valid for quantum states \cite{Linden:2004ebt,Cadney:2011vix}.}

 We will now show that the entropohedra for $S'$ are related in a very simple way to the ones for $S$.
 Given a function $f':X'\to\R$, we define the function $f_{f'}:X\to\R$ by \be f_{f'}(x):= \,. \ee \begin{proposition} Let $S$ be an entropy function for $X$ and $S'$ the entropy function for $X'\subset X$ defined by \eqref{S'def}.
 Then the function $f':X'\to \R$ is an EDF for $S'$ if and only if $f_{f'}$ is an EDF for $S$. \end{proposition} \begin{proof} Suppose $f'$ is an EDF for $S'$.
 Then, for any $A\subseteq X$, \be \left|\sum_{x\in A}f_{f'}(x)\right| = \left|\sum_{x\in A\cap X}f'(x)\right|\le S'(A\cap X)\le S(A)\,, \ee where in the first inequality we used the fact that $f'$ is an EDF for $S'$ and in the last one we used \eqref{S'def}.